Yi I: Legacy

 Yulgongno, a street in central Seoul, is named after him, and he is depicted on the South Korean 5,000 won note.
 The Taekwon-Do pattern Yul-Gok was also named in his honor.
-This is the pattern required to advance from 5th Kup Green Belt with Blue Tag to 4th Kup Blue Belt.
+This is the pattern required to advance from 5th geup (급) green belt with blue tag to 4th geup blue belt.
 The 38 movements of this pattern refer to his birthplace on the 38th degree latitude.
 The "Yulgok Project", a modernization project for the South Korean military, is named after him as well.